-We have trusted partners for handling the legal aspects of a conservatorship, as well as making sure the conservatee (the person who is unable to manage their affairs) is comfortable with the work being done on their behalf.
-We like to involve them somewhat if they are at all able.
-It makes them feel like they’re still useful, even if they cannot make final decisions.
-It’s more human.
+We have trusted partners for handling the most recent legal aspects of conservatorship, and ensuring that the conservatee (the person unable to manage their affairs) is comfortable with the work being done on their behalf.
+We like to involve them if they are able.
+It makes them feel they’re still useful, even if they cannot make final decisions.

 There is much to be done for a probate or conservatorship sale.
-As real estate agents, attorneys, and realtors, the owners of the CREM Group can handle more than many other real estate companies.
-Many times, as probate or conservatorship situations arise, it is necessary for our team to deliver in-house eviction counseling.
+As real estate agents, attorneys, and realtors, the owners of The CREM Group can handle more than many other real estate companies..

-A probate sale and a conservatorship are not very different.
+A probate sale and a conservatorship sale are similar.
 The courts are involved in both.
-The probate sale or conservatorship sales process is long and complicated.
-It can easily take up to a year for a conservatorship or probate sale to go through from beginning to end.
-You need someone to hang in with you.
-The CREM Group specializes in the real estate probate sales process from soup to nuts, as they say.
+The probate sale (and thus the conservatorship) sales process is long and complicated.
+It can easily take up to a year for a conservatorship or probate real estate sale to go through from beginning to end.
+It would be best if you had someone to hang in with you.
+The CREM Group specializes in real estate probate sales process from soup to nuts, as they say.
 We’ll buy the dessert and coffee when it’s all done.

 Mark Cianciulli / [email protected]